In this article...

 ToggleStock trading in Vietnam is a relatively new phenomenon.
 As a result, there are only a few products, with trading on Vietnam’s key stock exchanges generally limited to the basic buying and selling of stocks and bonds.
 That said, reforms are being passed frequently and Vietnam’s key stock exchanges are slowly moving to be more in line with international stock market standards.

-Furthermore, the frontier market status of Vietnam’s key exchanges has not been a deterrent for many foreign investors.
-At the end of July 2024, the Ho Chi Minh Stock Exchange boasted 42,184 accounts for foreign individuals and 4,565 accounts belonging to foreign institutions.
-Whereas there are notable risks with investing in any developing market, these risks are generally countered with higher potential rewards.
+Furthermore, the frontier market status of Vietnam’s key exchanges has not been a deterrent for many foreign investors–at the end of February 2025, the Ho Chi Minh Stock Exchange boasted 43,419 accounts for foreign individuals and 4,649 accounts belonging to foreign institutions.
+That said, there are notable risks with investing in any developing market, though these risks are generally countered with higher potential rewards.

 That said, foreign investors looking to invest in Vietnam’s key financial markets may be able to mitigate some of the risks by understanding the framework within which they operate.